VishalLokam/food-review-blog/README.md

     		}
 		]
 	```
+	*person with name scott is present in the database*
   - If characters don't match:- https://obscure-fjord-67586.herokuapp.com/user/username/aliyah
-  	*person with name aliyah is not present in the database*
 	```
 	{
     		"message": "no user found"
 	}
 	```
+	*person with name aliyah is not present in the database*